-Our renowned faculty, working at the cutting edge of cinema & media scholarship, offer a diverse selection of courses and in-depth mentoring that provide students with a core formation in the critical and interpretive analysis of a broad range of cinema and contemporary media.
+Our renowned faculty within cinema & media scholarship offer a diverse selection of courses and in-depth mentoring that provide students with a core formation in the critical and interpretive analysis of a broad range of cinema and contemporary media.

 We welcome applicants with educational backgrounds in Film/Cinema Studies, Media Studies, Communications, Cultural Studies, Digital Media, Art History, English, Women’s Studies, History, Queer and Sexuality Studies, Education, Comparative Literature, Philosophy, Area Studies, and other disciplines that nurture research in sound and moving image media.

-Domestic Master's students receive $10,000/year in funding + York's $1000 FGS Healthcare Bursary.
+Domestic Master's students receive $16,000/year in funding + York's $1000 FGS Healthcare Bursary.
 With York University’s emphasis on access in higher education, our graduate students pay the lowest graduate tuition in Ontario.

-In recent years, over 70% of Cinema & Media Studies (CMS) MA students have received additional funding through awards like CGS-M ($17,500/year) and OGS ($15,000/year), usually in their second year, in part due to the Program's emphasis on strong professional development, including grant writing.
+In recent years, over 70% of Cinema & Media Studies (CMS) MA students have received additional funding through awards like CGS-M ($17,500/year) and OGS ($15,000/year), in part due to the Program's emphasis on strong professional development, including grant writing.

 In addition to core cinema and media studies approaches through history, criticism, and theory, many of our faculty pursue interdisciplinary research methodologies, including research creation.
-Four faculty members are current or former Canada Research Chairs and all of our faculty participate actively in international and Canadian conferences and publications.
+Four faculty members are current or former Canada Research Chairs and all of our faculty participate actively in international and Canadian academic conferences and publications.

-Students work closely with our award winning faculty while completing specialized coursework in critical theory, cultural studies, gender and sexuality studies, documentary, national and transnational cinemas, philosophy and film, independent film, games and digital media, archiving, curatorial studies, film history, media industry studies, migrant cinema & globalization, disability studies, data visualization, and the political economy of media.
+Students work closely with our faculty while completing specialized coursework in critical theory, cultural studies, gender and sexuality studies, documentary, national and transnational cinemas, philosophy and film, independent film, games and digital media, archiving, curatorial studies, film history, media industry studies, migrant cinema & globalization, disability studies, data visualization, and the political economy of media.